The Social Drivers of Health: Gaps & Opportunities in Pediatrics

 Of note, she was the 2023 recipient ICAN Angelo Award

-Dr. Geeta Grover is a Developmental and Behavioral Pediatrician at the UCI Center for Autism and Neurodevelopmental Disorders.
-Dr. Grover is a Clinical Professor of Pediatrics at University of California, Irvine.
+Dr. Geeta Grover is a Clinical Professor of Pediatrics at University of California, Irvine (UCI) and a board-certified Developmental and Behavioral Pediatrician practicing at the UCI Center for Autism and Neurodevelopmental Disorders.
 She is also an attending physician for the teaching clinics at CHOC Children’s Hospital and Harbor-UCLA Medical Center.

-Dr. Grover went to Stanford University and received her Doctor of Medicine from University of California, Irvine.
-She completed an Internship and Residency in Pediatrics and completed her Fellowship in Ambulatory Pediatrics from Harbor- UCLA Medical Center.
-She has over 30 years of professional experience working with the pediatric population in Orange County.
+Dr. Grover did her undergraduate studies in Psychology at Stanford University and received her Doctor of Medicine from University of California, Irvine.
+She completed both her internship and residency in Pediatrics, as well as a fellowship in Ambulatory Pediatrics at Harbor-UCLA Medical Center.
+She has been a practicing pediatrician in Orange County for over 30 years.

-Dr. Grover is active in her community.
+Dr. Grover is active in her community with both professional and community nonprofit organizations.
 She is a member of the American Academy of Pediatrics (AAP) and Society for Developmental and Behavioral Pediatrics.
-She serves the AAP on a national level as a committee member of the Council on Early Childhood, Council on School Health and the Section on Developmental and Behavioral Pediatrics.
-On a local level, she is an active member of the AAP Orange County Chapter where she serves as the Medical Director for the Reach Out and Read Orange County Affiliate.
+She is a committee member for the AAP National Council on Early Childhood, Council on School Health and the Section on Developmental and Behavioral Pediatrics.
+On a local level, she is an active member of the AAP Orange County Chapter where she serves as the Medical Director for the Reach Out and Read Orange County Affiliate, Advisory Board Member of Clinic in the Park, and Chair of the Social Drivers of Health Working Group.
+Since 2019, she has served on the Board of Directors of Illumination Foundation, spearheading initiatives that increase access to quality health care and educational opportunities for children actively experiencing homelessness.
+Previously, she has served as a mentor and an advisory board member for Breakthrough San Juan Capistrano College Mentoring Program from 2017-2023, and from 2021-2023, served on the Board of Directors for Serving Kids Hope.
+She is grateful for the support of her husband, daughter, extended family and friends who enthusiastically partner with her on her community outreach work.

 Pooja Bhalla, DNP, RN